Skip to Content

 You can collect a sample of pond water and have it tested at various locations, including your local county extension office, certain universities, the local health department, and even commercial laboratories.

-For checking pH levels, you can get a home test kit that allows you to read the water values immediately.
-Contact water testing agencies to see if you need to have any additional tests performed on the water to check for microbes and other potential problems.
+To check pH levels, you can get a home test kit to read the water values immediately.
+Contact water testing agencies to see if you need additional tests performed on the water to check for microbes and other potential problems.

 Consider doing drip irrigation when using pond water for your vegetable plants.